Yesterday in #ubuntu, someone asked, "I am still confused about this.

 So I told them:

-<maco>They also asked "and if i do want to upgrade the distribution (not that i do), how do i go about that?" to which I responded:apt-get dist-upgrade
+<maco>They also asked "and if i do want to upgrade the distribution (not that i do), how do i go about that?" to which I responded:apt-get dist-upgradediffers fromapt-get upgradein that it will remove obsolete packages and add new dependencies, whileapt-get upgradewill not. this is necessary when upgrading from one distro release to another, but it is not the *only* time it is necessary. thus, inaptitude,dist-upgradehas been renamed tofull-upgrade

 <maco> the recommended way to change distro releases is sudo do-release-upgrade